 We envisioned it a lot like Williamsburg, Virginia’s American Revolution Museum, which is all fenced in and contained within the boundaries of the property.
 You need a ticket to access it.
 But, to to the contrary, Old Salem is simply a lovely community you’re able to enjoy as if you live there and pull your car right up to the buildings.
 (And you can in most cases!)

-That being said, we recommend buying a ticket to visit the museum.
-Tickets also give you access to a few shops you benefit from admission already being paid for.
+We recommend buying a ticket to visit the museum with that being said.
+Tickets also give you access to a few shops exclusive to ticket-holders.
 The museum will give you good backstory of the town’s founding that will make your visit more meaningful.
 We found it was very worthwhile to talk to the volunteers and employees at the museum; they provided a wealth of knowledge about Winston-Salem.

 Another incredibly unique thing in Old Salem is its cemetery.
 It’s visually beautiful, with white headstones that lay parallel to the earth and Cypress trees rising from the ground.
-We were there during fall and enjoyed the rich red, brown and green tones that painted the landscape.
+We enjoyed the rich red, brown and green tones that painted the landscape during our fall visit.

 Moravians are chronologically buried in the order they were “called home to be with the Lord,” as a sign on site explains.
-Men, women and children are buried separately and there are no statues or monuments to distinguish the graves of the rich from the poor.
+Men, women and children are buried separately.
+There are no statues or monuments to distinguish the graves of the rich from the poor.

 We were thrilled to meet Clark at Delurk Gallery in the Winston-Salem downtown art district during our visit.
 He shared his process behind creating these one-of-a-kind pieces and the selection process for artists who create their contents.
 (The machines are pieces of art themselves too.)
 Their biggest concentration is in the United States with a few locations overseas, as far as Australia.

 We saw about five of them over the weekend excluding the many we adored in Delurk Gallery.
-One of our favorites was the ant farm Art-o-Mat at Colony Urban Farm, next to Joymongers Barrel Hall.
+One of our favorites Art-o-mat machines was the ant farm at Colony Urban Farm.
+(It used to be next to Joymongers Barrel Hall but unfortunately it closed.)

 Admire (and Stay At) the Kimpton Cardinal Hotel